 Consequently, we would expect housing starts and per capita disposable income to have increased at rates that supported the purchasing of more home appliances.
 At the same time, it is also fair to point out that these drivers should revert back to normal levels.
 This is likely what’s causing the low growth expectations given for the next five years.

-Next time, we’ll look at how GE actually interacts with these consumers across social media.
+Next time, we’ll look at how GE actually utilizes marketing strategies like commercial fleet graphics and social media to increase customer engagement.
 These includes things like segmentation, method of engagement, and content strategy.
 General Electric has a great Twitter account, so it will be interesting to apply these lens to their posts on that platform.